SuduIDE/learning/README.md

 # learning

-This repository contains branches with learning materials and demo repositories for workshops and orther learning activities
+This repository contains branches with learning materials and demo repositories for workshops and other learning activities.

+Branches:
+* cypress - Demo repository for [cypress](https://www.cypress.io/) testing tool